The Adventure of the Noble Bachelor: Plot

 Lord Robert St. Simon comes to Sherlock Holmes and Dr Watson for help after his bride, Hatty Doran, disappeared during their wedding reception.
-He explains that sometime prior, Hatty traveled from San Francisco, eager to marry him.
-However, she became uncharacteristically sharp with him following the wedding, during which she had dropped her bouquet and a gentleman in the front row returned it to her.
+He explains that the dollar princess—heiress to a large California mining fortune—traveled to Britain, eager to marry him after they met in San Francisco.
+However, Hatty became uncharacteristically sharp with St. Simon following the wedding, during which she had dropped her bouquet and a gentleman in the front row returned it to her.
 During the post-wedding breakfast at St. Simon's father-in-law's home, Hatty spoke with her maid before claiming "a sudden indisposition" and retired to her room.
 Not long after, she is discovered to have disappeared.
 Additionally, her wedding dress and ring were found washed ashore at the Serpentine, leading Inspector Lestrade of Scotland Yard to drag the river for Hatty's body.

 Despite Lestrade and Watson's confusion, Holmes easily deduces what happened, having dealt with similar cases before.
 Upon locating Hatty, he forces her to reveal to St. Simon that the mystery man, Francis H. Moulton, was her previous husband.
 Years prior, following their own wedding, Moulton had left to become a prospector.
 After he was reported killed following an Apache raid on the mining camp he worked at, Hatty assumed it was true and eventually met St. Simon even though she was still in love with Moulton.
 Meanwhile, Moulton was captured by the Apache, but escaped and followed Hatty to London to reunite with her.
 She recognised him instantly, though he gestured her to stay silent to avoid causing a scandal and secretly passed a note to her while returning her bouquet.
 She subsequently faked her death to be with Moulton again.
 Holmes convinces Hatty to be more honest and apologize to St. Simon.
 However, he refuses to accept, feeling that he had been ill used.